ram110599/Smart-Attendance-Manager/sam-express/readme.txt

 delete expired tokens regularly see all errors and make sure which ones should be displayed to the user.
-Also, handle all the ERRORS properly. convert the error messages to flash messages comment and INDENT, also correct the names check all end-cases
+Also, handle all the ERRORS properly. convert the error messages to flash messages comment and INDENT, also correct the NAMES(use _ instead of -; Start class name in capital and proper camelCase) check all END-CASES